Geometric cycles and characteristic classes of manifold bundles: toc Lifting cycles from arithmetic groups to diffeomorphism groups (by Manuel Krannich) toc Lifting cycles from arithmetic groups to diffeomorphism groups by Manuel Krannich

-Berglund--Madsen \cite[Cor.\,4.13]{berglund-madsen-rational} showed that the map between fibres is a rational homology equivalence, so by an application of the Serre spectral sequence the middle vertical map has this property as well.
-The proof finishes by arguing that $\BhAut^{*,\cong}_\partial(\vartheta)\ra \BhAut^{\cong}_\partial(N)$ admits a section: after choosing a trivialisation of $\vartheta$, every homotopy automorphism of $M$ is canonically covered by the bundle automorphism that is the identity on each fibre with respect to the chosen trivialisation, so there is a section before taking classifying spaces $\hAut^{\cong}_\partial(N)\ra \hAut^{*,\cong}_\partial(\vartheta)$.
-This section respects the monoid structure and hence deloops to a section as wished. \end{proof}
+where $\BlockDiff_{\partial, \circ}(M)\subset \BlockDiff_\partial(M)$ denotes kernel of the map Berglund and Madsen showed that the two fibres in this diagram are nilpotent spaces \cite[Prop.\,4.8, Cor.\,4.14]{berglund-madsen-rational} and that the map between them is a rational equivalence \cite[Cor.\,4.21]{berglund-madsen-rational}.
+By an application of the Serre spectral sequence, this implies that the middle vertical map is a rational cohomology isomorphism, so to finish the proof, it suffices to show that the map $\BhAut^{*,\cong}_\partial(\tau_M^s)\ra \BhAut^{\cong}_\partial(M)$ admits a section.
+Fixing a trivialisation of $\tau_M^s$, every homotopy automorphism of $M$ is covered by a unique bundle automorphism that agrees with the identity on each fibre with respect to the chosen trivialisation, which induces a section of the map $\hAut^{*}_\partial(\tau_M^s)\ra \hAut_\partial(M)$.
+Restricting components and taking classifying spaces, this induces a section as wished. \end{proof}